This page includes information about the standard requisition and rejection reasons, how to request a review, and the review process.

 The Property Rights Analyst will assess the information you present and reconsider the rejection/requisition.
 If the PRA considers the rejection/rejection was correct, your Request will be escalated further.
 At each step, LINZ staff are empowered to ‘overturn’ a rejection/requisition.
-The last person involved is a Titles Advisor (in house solicitor who advises on Land Registration matters).
-If necessary, the entire team of Titles Advisors’ will review and discuss the rejection.
+The last person involved is a Property Rights Solicitor (in-house solicitor who advises on Land Registration matters).
+If necessary, the entire team of Property Rights Solicitors will review and discuss the rejection.

-If the rejection/requisition is ‘upheld’ (ie LINZ confirms that the rejection/requisition was valid and remains in place), LINZ will endeavour to provide a full explanation for the rejection/requisition (usually from a Titles Advisor).
+If the rejection/requisition is ‘upheld’ (ie LINZ confirms that the rejection/requisition was valid and remains in place), LINZ will endeavour to provide a full explanation for the rejection/requisition (usually from a Property Rights Solicitor).